gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 If the Graphene SGX driver is successfully installed, and the Intel SDK aesmd service is up and running (see [here](https://github.com/01org/linux-sgx#start-or-stop-aesmd-service) for more information), one can acquire an enclave token to launch Graphene with the application.
-Use the token tool `Pal/src/host/Linux-SGX/signer/pal-sgx-get-token` to connect with the aesmd service and retrieve the token.
+Use the token tool `Pal/src/host/Linux-SGX/signer/pal-sgx-get-token` to connect to the aesmd service and retrieve the token.

 For applications that are prepared in the Graphene apps directory (GCC, Apache, Bash, etc.), type